smannist/full-stack-open-pokedex/README.md

 ## Deployment status

-The [application](https://full-stack-open-pokedex-r4l4.onrender.com/) is currently manually deployed on Render (exercise 11.10).
-Automatic deployment will be added tomorrow (if nothing breaks :D).
+The [application](https://full-stack-open-pokedex-r4l4.onrender.com/) is currently manually deployed on Render.

+## E.x.
+11.20

+You can find link to the repository with my own pipeline [here](https://github.com/smannist/blog-app)